soulpimp/bmi-calculator/README.md

 # bmi-calculator
-BMI Calculator that I wrote to learn jqeury
+BMI Calculator that I wrote to learn jquery